 There’s a wide range of other petrol and diesel engines, and manual and automatic versions of most derivatives of the S60 are available.
 Engine capacities range from 1.6- to 2.4-litres, but at the heart lies the aforementioned company car tax-friendly 2.0-litre D4 model.

-There are even more trim levels going from top to bottom ES, SE, Lux, Premium, Lux Premium, R-Design and R-Design Premium.
+Five trim levels feature, ranging from the Business Edition, through SE, SE Lux, R-Design and R-Design Lux models.
 R-Design designates a sportier version, with bigger wheels and bodywork addenda.
-All-wheel drive is standard only on T6 versions.

 So, is Volvo's bold move to focus on a new diesel a masterstroke or megaflop?
 Read on to find the answer.